AlexandreSajus/codedex-voice/README.md

 API_KEY="sk_XXX...XXX"
 ```

+Please make sure to save your ".env" file after adding the credentials.

 <p align="center">
   <img src="media/apiKeys.png" alt="API keys" width="80%"/>
 </p>

 ElevenLabs is now set up and ready to be used in our Python script!

-Note: ElevenLabs works with a credit system.
+**Note:** ElevenLabs works with a credit system.
 When you sign up, you get 10,000 free credits which amount to 15 minutes of conversation.
 You can buy more credits if needed.

 ## Building the Voice Assistant

+The full code for this application is available [here](TODO).

 ### 1. Load Environment Variables